-Council members are invited to bring their perspectives, expertise and insights to discussions as the council seeks to improve business education worldwide and to engage with the AACSB network in matters of mutual interest for mutual advantage.
+Council members are invited to bring their perspectives, expertise and insights to discussions as the Council seeks to improve business education worldwide and to engage with the AACSB network in matters of mutual interest for mutual advantage.

-No later than May 1, the vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made), or his or her designated representative, invites suggestions for the members of the APAC for the next fiscal year beginning July 1.
-Members of the board of directors, current APAC members, and AACSB staff are encouraged to submit names of possible candidates.
-Recommendations are due to the vice chair-chair elect of the board of directors within 14 days of the request.
+No later than May 1, the Vice Chair-Chair Elect (who shall preside as Board Chair during the year for which the appointments are made), or his or her designated representative, invites suggestions for the members of the APAC for the next fiscal year beginning July 1.
+Members of the Board of Directors, current APAC members, and AACSB staff are encouraged to submit names of possible candidates.
+Recommendations are due to the Vice Chair-Chair Elect of the Board of Directors within 14 days of the request.

-The board vice chair-chair elect, in consultation with the current APAC chair and the AACSB staff liaison, as appropriate, appoints members of APAC no later than June 1 with council members taking office July 1.
+The Board Vice Chair-Chair Elect, in consultation with the current APAC Chair and the AACSB staff liaison, as appropriate, appoints members of APAC no later than June 1 with council members taking office July 1.

-APAC is composed of a chair and up to 11 members appointed by the board vice chair-chair elect.
-Of the 12 members, at least five are deans or those holding similar roles representing AACSB accredited organizations located in the Asia Pacific region.
-The remainder may be deans or those holding senior leadership roles representing Asia Pacific institutions that, at the time of appointment, are either member organizations, member organizations formally accepted into the AACSB initial accreditation process, or representatives from business organizations or business practice.
+APAC is composed of a Chair and up to eleven members appointed by the Board Vice Chair-Chair Elect.
+Of the twelve members, at least five are deans or those holding similar roles representing AACSB accredited Organizations located in the Asia Pacific region.
+The remainder may be deans or those holding senior leadership roles representing Asia Pacific institutions that, at the time of appointment, are either member Organizations, member Organizations formally accepted into the AACSB initial accreditation process, or representatives from business Organizations or business practice.
 APAC may, on occasion, include members from outside the region who possess expertise on, or have experience in, the Asia Pacific region.

-Each APAC member serves a one-year term and may be reappointed, subject to the approval of the board vice chair-chair elect and current APAC chair.
-APAC members may not serve more than a total of three consecutive years on the council, although the board vice chair-chair elect may extend terms as deemed necessary to fulfill the charge of the council.
-Service as the APAC chair may extend the total service beyond three years while occupying the chair position.
+Each APAC member serves a one-year term and may be reappointed, subject to the approval of the Board Vice Chair-Chair Elect and current APAC Chair.
+APAC members may not serve more than a total of three consecutive years on the Council, although the Board Vice Chair-Chair Elect may extend terms as deemed necessary to fulfill the charge of the Council.
+Service as the APAC Chair may extend the total service beyond three years while occupying the Chair position.

-The board vice chair-chair elect appoints an APAC chair who represents an AACSB accredited organization.
-The APAC chair serves a one-year term and may be reappointed as chair for a second year by the board vice chair-chair elect.
+The Board Vice Chair-Chair Elect appoints an APAC Chair who represents an AACSB accredited Organization.
+The APAC Chair serves a one-year term and may be reappointed as Chair for a second year by the Board Vice Chair-Chair Elect.

-The composition of APAC reflects AACSB's commitment to diversity, equity, inclusion, and belonging.
-The APAC chair and the APAC staff liaison ensure that APAC membership includes diversity in gender, country representation, job functions/roles, etc. as represented within Asia Pacific business schools and the communities they serve.
+The composition of APAC reflects AACSB's commitment to diversity and inclusion.
+The APAC Chair and the APAC staff liaison ensure that APAC membership includes diversity in gender, country representation, job functions/roles, etc. as represented within Asia Pacific business schools and the communities they serve.

 - 1. APAC takes a strategic perspective in its deliberations and recommendations. - 2.
 APAC is expected to meet twice per fiscal year and AACSB's budget will incorporate appropriate support for these meetings. - 3.
-Normally, APAC meetings are held in Singapore and at least one AACSB executive team member is expected to attend each meeting.
-Meetings may be held in person or by means of video conferencing. - 4.
+Normally, APAC meetings are held in Singapore and at least one AACSB Leadership Team member is expected to attend each meeting.
+Meetings may be held by video conference or other means as needed. - 4.
 APAC is expected to be actively engaged and supportive of regional and country-level affinity groups or self-help groups and networks, and to meet regularly with these groups to evaluate needs, issues, and opportunities to share with AACSB. - 5.
 APAC adheres to AACSB timelines and deadlines in making recommendations to AACSB in regard to nominations and input on strategic issues or recommendation. - 6.
 An AACSB staff member is assigned as staff liaison for APAC and provides logistical support for development of meeting agendas, meeting planning, and capturing meeting results and follow up.